Information:

 What is an inherited ISA allowance?

-Each year the government sets a limit on how much you can save in your ISA, tax-free.
-This is called an allowance, which for the 2024/25 tax year is £20,000.
+Each year, the government sets a limit on how much you can save across all your ISAs, tax-free.
+This is called your ISA allowance, which for the 2024/25 tax year is £20,000.

-If your husband, wife or civil partner has passed away and they had an ISA, you can inherit their ISA allowance.
+If your husband, wife or civil partner has passed away and they had an ISA, you are entitled to an additional tax-free allowance based on the balance of their ISA.

 You need to: